kubernetes/enhancements/keps/sig-storage/0034-20190124-local-persistent-volumes.md

 repository, and will loosely follow the external provisioner design, with a few differences:

 * A provisioner instance needs to run on each node and only manage the local storage on its node.
-* For phase 1, it does not handle dynamic provisioning.
+* It does not handle dynamic provisioning.
 Instead, it performs static provisioning by discovering available partitions mounted under configurable discovery directories.

 The basic design of the provisioner will have two separate handlers: one for PV deletion and